 Neighborhood Review: Don't forget to take the pulse of the neighborhood.
 Pride of ownership or run down properties?
 Close to public transportation, shopping, and schools?

 2. Handyman or Licensed Contractor There are two ways to renovate: Do it yourself or hire someone.
 There are pros and cons to both.
 If you can do it, you save money on labor to spend on other repairs that need licensed contractors.
 The downside of trying to fix repairs that require a licensed contractor is if you don't repair according to code, you could end up with major problems and possible recourse from the buyers.
 Even with minor repairs, if you have a day job that only leaves you nights and weekends.
 Your repairs could drag on for months causing thousands to your bottom line.
 Time is money!
 The faster you get it done, the larger your net profits.
 All the more reason to get out and find your assets and let the professionals do the rest.
 With renovations, you have the cost of labor; and you have to make sure they do a good job; but they can do it in a lot less time than it would take you- that needs to be recognized.
 That means you sell it faster and move on to your next deal.
-SoCal Superior Properties has experienced contractors.
 Building your team properly is vital to becoming a successful renovator.
-If you try and find contractors on your own, be knowledgeable in the work you are giving them.
+If you try and find contractors on your own, be knowledgeable in the work you offering.
 Get several bids.
 Cheapest isn't always best.
 They will use cheaper materials and unlicensed labor and the recourse could be substantial to the investor.
 Your long term goal is to make money and reduce the risks of recourse.
 If contractors don't get paid, they have recourse against the investor, so make sure you get confirmation your GC is paying crews timely to avoid mechanics liens.
 You can manage the project yourself or have a professional real estate brokerage help.
-SoCal Superior Properties Inc. specializes in out of state investors and knows how to manage, pay crews and oversee construction sites.
-3. Logistics, Supplies, and Expenses Unless you're with Home Depot or Lowes, pay your handyman a bit extra to help you get the basic supplies.
-Of course, it is not uncommon to make four or five trips daily to get supplies.
-Most contractors expect all the supplies to be there for them, but you make sure they bring their own tools for the job.
+SoCal Superior Properties Inc. specializes in out of state investors and knows how to manage, pay crews and asset management.
+3. Logistics, Supplies, and Expenses Pay contractors a bit extra to help you get the basic supplies.
+It's not uncommon to make four or five trips daily to get supplies.
+Most contractors expect all the supplies to be there for them, but make sure they bring their own tools for the job.
 Using gift cards is a good way to keep control of their purchases.
 Give your project manager a $500 gift card from Home Depot or Lowes.
 Once they give you all the receipts, you can get them another gift card.
 Only offer this to contractors your know.
 Otherwise, make the trips yourself, however, again, investors main focus should be acquiring more properties.
 Purchasing these materials is very labor intensive.
+SoCal Superior Properties Asset Manager is skilled in material outlines and orders to keep costs down, with the least fall off.
 NOTE: on Windows, Tile, or Carpet.
 DON'T buy those from Home Depot.
 Remember, you pay for the convenience and that is about double from what you'll pay from the "mom and pop" stores.
 For example: At Home Depot, the approx cost per window was $105 (double-hung).
 A smaller store: $56 per window.
 However buying a bunch of cleaning supplies at a "mom and pop" is twice the price.
 At Home Depot or Lowes those are half the cost.
 So, big ticket items find a "mom and pop," but for everything else, use Home Depot or Lowes.
 (On-line) The site stores have basics only.
 4. Keep a Low Profile When you are renovating, cover all the windows.
 Keep the doors closed.
 Take your signs off the car when you are there.
 Don't let your contractors show up in commercial vehicles.
 Keep the music to a minimum.
 Don't have more than two cars in the driveway.
 Always make sure they clean up at the end of the day.
 Why?
 Code enforcement.
 They're always looking for homes being renovated to make sure all the permits are in order.
 Neighbor will complain, especially if projects begin too early, end too late especially on the weekends.
 Lastly, avoiding vandalism.
 Buy solar lights to confuse vandals, to deter them from a vacant project.
 They will remove windows and search for materials.
 5. Permit issues Speaking of permits, you really need them for structure, roof, electrical, plumbing, windows & large tear downs.
 You have to weigh your risks and code enforcement is another area not worth the risk.
 Each city will have their variances.